garth/cerebral-module-ui-driver/README.md

 ### Select

-Field can be of any type but values in the options collection must === the field value
+Field can be of any type but the selected value in the options collection must === the field value

 ```js
 options = [